xnvme/xnvme/docs/background/backends/upcie/cplane.md

 I/O the GPU issues itself needs no server at all: a controller this process opened builds the same queue in the same device memory, and only the identifier and the admin queue come from somewhere else.
-It does ask for more of the platform, and gets it only while the GPU's own domain passes through.
+It does ask one more thing of the platform.
 The controller's domain is not what decides: it translates either way, through the one `vfio-pci` installs for it.
-The GPU stays on its own driver and uses the default domain, so `iommu=pt` is the setting that matters.
-The queue lives in device memory and the doorbell has to be in the GPU's address space; with domains that translate, what the CUDA runtime installs for the BAR does not carry, and neither the IOMMU nor the GPU reports anything, so the I/O simply never completes.
-GPU-initiated I/O is therefore not supported behind a translating IOMMU, served or not.
-That sits in the CUDA runtime and driver, not in anything xNVMe or the server does, so the requirement stands until they change; see the GPU IOMMU domain section of the CUDA backend page.
+The GPU stays on its own driver and uses the default domain, and its doorbell writes are translated there; where that domain translates, the client installs the controller's BAR into it through the `iommu_map_pa` module, served or not, since the mapping concerns the GPU's domain and not the controller's owner.
+Without the module the queue is refused; see the GPU IOMMU domain section of the CUDA backend page.